By Bruce Epperly

-As a child of the 60’s, I remember protesting the war rather than honoring the lives of soldiers.
+As a child of the 60s, I remember protesting the war rather than honoring the lives of soldiers.
 Memorial Day was a non-event for most of my generation.
-But, over the years, I have come to appreciate the men and women who’ve made the ultimate sacrifice on behalf of our nation.
+But, over the years, I have come to appreciate the men and women who've made the ultimate sacrifice on behalf of our nation.
 Once known as Decoration Day, because tombstones were decorated with flags and flowers, Memorial Day is a time of remembrance and gratitude for those who have died serving our country in the military, beginning with the Civil War and today in Iraq and Afghanistan and across the globe.
-Many of these women and men did not choose to fight, and came to military service with grave reservations, but they nevertheless obeyed our leaders’ decisions and fought on our behalf.
-Memorial Day is not a glorification of violence – and it is not a denial of the spiritual quest for the Peaceable Kingdom – but a time to remember and give thanks.
+Many of these women and men did not choose to fight, and came to military service with grave reservations, but they nevertheless obeyed our leaders' decisions and fought on our behalf.
+Memorial Day is neither a glorification of violence nor a denial of the spiritual quest for the Peaceable Kingdom, but a time to remember and give thanks.

 Regardless of our feelings about a particular war or military service in general, Memorial Day invites us to remember the sacrifices of others and the intricate interdependence of life.
 Our freedoms and lifestyle are not accidental, but the result of the sacrifices of others.
 None of us is self-made.
 We all need one another to achieve the most important things in life, whether in relationships, personal well-being, spiritual growth, and business success.